wpengine/headless-docs/guides/troubleshooting/README.md

 The platform will pull your app from GitHub and build it when you first create it and anytime you make changes and push them to GitHub.
 During the build, the platform will run `npm i` and `npm run wpe-build`.
 It's possible that either for these could fail, and your build logs will tell you what happened.

-First, list the builds for an Environment of an App:
+List the builds for an Environment of an App:

 First, find your app name by running: